diskerror/Stemmer/README.md

 # Stemmer
-Realization of Porter Stemmer 2 using primarily regular expressions.
-This is a personal exercise in C++ programming and building PHP extensions.
+Realization of Porter 2 stemmer using primarily regular expressions.
+This implimentation is not a fully accurate version of the stemmer but is still quite useful in this form.

+It was written as a personal exercise in C++ programming and for building PHP extensions.
 There is also a simple command line version.

-Sample text files are from [a]http://snowball.tartarus.org[/a].
+Sample text files are from http://snowball.tartarus.org.

-Command line make file has been tested on Debian 8 and OSX 10.10.
+Command line makefile has been tested on Debian 8 and OSX 10.10.

 # MultiTokenizer
 This is used with the Stemmer PHP extension.
 It's a simple text tokenizer that allows for multiple characters to be used as a delimiter.